late-goodbye/tkinter-rest-celery-py2/README.md

 * names
 * celery
-* rabbitmq
+* RabbitMQ
 * Tkinter

-The first one and the second one may be installed by bash (check in Ubuntu-18.04-based OS):
+The first one and the second one may be installed by bash (checked for Ubuntu-18.04-based OS):

 ```bash
 pip install -r requirements.txt --user